 COLUMBUS SYMPHONY REPERTORY ORCHESTRA

 First establsihed as Cadet Orchestra in 1967, John Deliman was the ensemble's first conductor.
-Beginning in summer of 2022, Cadet Orchestra will now be known as Repertory Orchestra, to bring a focused attention to one of the essential goals of the ensemble - to emphasize the performance of traditional orchestral literature under the leadership and coaching of professional musicians.
-The ensemble is under the direction of Dr. Mark Sholl and assistant conductor Dr. Jim Bates and is comprised of students in grades 7-10.
+Beginning in summer of 2022, Cadet Orchestra will now be known as Repertory Orchestra, bringing a focused attention to one of the essential goals of the ensemble - to emphasize the performance of traditional orchestral literature under the leadership and coaching of professional musicians.
+The ensemble is under the direction of Dr. Mark Sholl and Assistant Conductor Dr. Jim Bates and is comprised of students in grades 7-10.
 The full, symphonic orchestra performs advanced, unabridged classical works that expand the performance capabilities of its musicians.
-Previous repertoire have included Bamboula by Samuel Coleridge-Taylor, Slavonic Dances No. 8 by Dvořák, and Procession of the Nobles by Rimsky-Korsakov.
+Previous repertoire has included Bamboula by Samuel Coleridge-Taylor, Slavonic Dances No. 8 by Dvořák, and Procession of the Nobles by Rimsky-Korsakov.

 The ensemble rehearses Tuesday evenings from 7:00pm-9:15pm, and typically performs 3-4 times a season at various locations around central Ohio. .